 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 A 2019 study found parents say they want to talk about finances with their kids, but they often don’t.
 Fear is the biggest factor.

 There’s nothing to be afraid of, experts say, and the time to start the conversation is… well, right now.

-“Ideally, these conversations should start when your child is very young,” said Kari Lorz, certified financial education instructor and founder of MoneyfortheMamas.
+“Ideally, these conversations should start when your child is very young,” says Kari Lorz, certified financial education instructor and founder of MoneyfortheMamas.
 But if that hasn’t happened, don’t be afraid to initiate a discussion with older children or teens.

 How to talk to your child about money at every age

+At different ages, though, the types of money conversations you have may change.
 Here’s how to discuss money with your child at any age.

-If your kid is old enough to see a product on TV or online and ask for it, then they’re old enough to start learning about money, said Vince Shorb, CEO of the National Financial Educator’s Council.
+If your kid is old enough to see a product on TV or online and ask for it, then they’re old enough to start learning about money, says Vince Shorb, CEO of the National Financial Educator’s Council.

-With a two- or three-year-old, you can start to explain that you exchange money for goods, said Jennifer Connolly, president of the western Massachusetts chapter of Junior Achievement, a nonprofit dedicated to teaching young people about workforce readiness, entrepreneurship and financial literacy.
+With a two- or three-year-old, you can start to explain that you exchange money for goods, says Jennifer Connolly, president of the western Massachusetts chapter of Junior Achievement, a nonprofit dedicated to teaching young people about workforce readiness, entrepreneurship and financial literacy.

-You could get even more elaborate and create three containers labeled “Spend,” “Save” and “Give,” said Amy Maliga, a financial educator with Take Charge America, a nonprofit financial counseling agency.
-Any money the child receives, whether it’s from the tooth fairy, the grandparents or from doing chores, gets divided among the three containers.
+You could get even more elaborate and create three containers labeled “Spend,” “Save” and “Give,” says Amy Maliga, a financial educator with Take Charge America, a nonprofit financial counseling agency.
+Any money the child receives, whether it’s from the tooth fairy, grandparents or from doing chores, gets divided among the three containers.

-“Talk about the benefits of saving up money to buy something special, rather than spending it all right away,” she said.
+“Talk about the benefits of saving up money to buy something special, rather than spending it all right away,” she says.
 “And it’s a perfect opportunity to teach about the importance of donating money to help those less fortunate or to causes they care about, such as protecting animals or the environment.”

 With a slightly older — or just curious — child, it can be helpful to open a savings account in your child’s name and start explaining what happens when you swipe or tap plastic or a phone to pay for goods.

-“You have to explain to them where the money is coming from, where the money is going,” Connolly said.
+“You have to explain to them where the money is coming from, where the money is going,” Connolly says.
 “You’re helping the child make the connection that, when you go to a store or a restaurant, you are using some money, whether it’s a debit or credit card or actual cash.”

 This is a great time to start introducing your child to the nuts and bolts of family finances.
-For instance, let them help plan and shop for family meals, suggested Maliga.
+For instance, let them help plan and shop for family meals, suggests Maliga.
 Then give them a list of items to shop for, along with a spending limit.
 You can also do this with clothes shopping and purchasing back-to-school supplies.

 If you’re comfortable and it feels appropriate, young teens can start to be included in decisions that affect the whole family, like whether a vacation is affordable.
-“Hearing money talked about openly encourages dialogue and helps prevent it from becoming a taboo topic,” she said.
+“Hearing money talked about openly encourages dialogue and helps prevent it from becoming a taboo topic,” she says.

-Many older teens will have jobs, or some kind of income.
-If your teenager has their own car, or shares one with you, you could discuss what car ownership costs and who pays for what (gas, insurance, repairs, etc), Maliga said.
+Many older teens will have jobs, or some source of income.
+If your teenager has their own car or shares one with you, you could discuss car ownership costs and consider dividing some payments (gas, insurance, repairs, etc), Maliga says.

 Above all, be honest with your kids.
-“They need to know before they apply for colleges how much you can pay,” Harzog said.
+“They need to know before they apply for colleges how much you can pay,” Harzog says.
 “I wouldn’t say shut their dreams down.
 But money does talk in these situations.”

 When to get your child a debit card

-A child-oriented debit card, like GoHenry, BusyKid or Greenlight, will have an app for parents that allows them to monitor spending and drop in money (regularly, or as needed) and an app for kids that lets them save as well as spend — and track both.
+A child-oriented debit card, like GoHenry, BusyKid or Greenlight, will have an app for parents to monitor spending and drop in money (regularly, or as needed), in addition to an app for kids that lets them save and spend — and track both.

 Whatever the age, experts caution against giving a child any type of card before you’ve thoroughly discussed the mechanics of plastic—and only when you feel they’re ready.
-“There is a disconnect when you use plastic,” Harzog said.
+“There is a disconnect when you use plastic,” Harzog says.
 “It’s so important that kids make that connection (that using a debit card means spending actual money).
 They need to make that connection before you ever hand them a plastic card.”

 When to get your child a credit card

 Some parents may be tempted to give older teens their first credit card — and some older teens may be mature enough to handle one.
 It all depends on the child.

-“Giving a teen a credit card is a great learning experience for many, but should be done with great parental control and caution,” said Robert Puharich, founder of Teen Learner, a financial literacy tool for teenagers.
+“Giving a teen a credit card is a great learning experience for many, but should be done with great parental control and caution,” says Robert Puharich, founder of Teen Learner, a financial literacy tool for teenagers.
 “Teens with jobs and employment are well on their way to responsibility and the lessons of a credit card can go very well with a job.”

-Thinking about it for your family?
-Here are some points to consider:
+Thinking about adding your child as an authorized user?
+Here are some factors to consider:

 - Is your credit up to it?
 Make sure you have your own finances in good shape before you bring your kid onboard.
-“Adding teens on a parent’s traditional credit card could also be a great way to build a teen’s credit if the parents have a history of paying the card on time,” said Courtney Hale, founder of Super Money Kids, a Nashville-based company focused on increasing children’s financial literacy.
-If, however, parents fail to make payments on time, adding a child as an authorized user could hurt their credit, Hale said.
+“Adding teens on a parent’s traditional credit card could also be a great way to build a teen’s credit if the parents have a history of paying the card on time,” says Courtney Hale, founder of Super Money Kids, a Nashville-based company focused on increasing children’s financial literacy.
+If, however, parents fail to make payments on time, the child’s credit could be negatively impacted.

 - Is your child up to it?
 You can have two children, raise them in the same house with the same rules, yet one is ready to responsibly handle a credit card at age 16 and the other isn’t.
 Can this particular teen be counted on to follow rules you lay down?
 If the card is for emergencies only, do you both agree on what an emergency is?
-“They don’t all walk at the same time, they don’t all talk at the same time,” Connolly said.
+“They don’t all walk at the same time, they don’t all talk at the same time,” Connolly says.
 “So why would they all be ready to handle money at the same time?”

 The bottom line

-“As parents, one of the biggest gifts we can give our children is responsible money habits that last a lifetime,” said Gina Grippo-Martinez, wealth adviser at ALINE Wealth.
+“As parents, one of the biggest gifts we can give our children is responsible money habits that last a lifetime,” says Gina Grippo-Martinez, wealth adviser at ALINE Wealth.
 “Consider a solid financial literacy foundation as one of the legacies you are leaving your kids and grandkids.
 In doing so, you’ll enforce positive change in your family and in the world.”